 Keep Meals Simple

 You will have your hands full, plain and simple.
 Cooking doesn’t need to be complex, especially when you are trying to keep your kids from cracking their heads on rocks, putting leaves in their mouths, or venturing too close to the campfire.
-Opt for things that require boiled water like dehydrated meals or oatmeal.
+Opt for these easy camping meals or things that require boiled water like dehydrated meals or oatmeal.
 Or pack a cooler and skip the “cooking” altogether.
 Turkey and cheese or PBJs will be a winner with any kid.

 But if you are insistent on a gourmet meal, do some prep ahead of time and make foil packs with chicken and veggies, or breakfast burritos.
 This way, you can just toss the goods close to the coals and let the fire do its thing while you do yours… cuddle with your kids.